alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

-- tests: automate everything possible

 ## Next release

-- controller: metrics
 - hooks: implement hook requests rate control/throttling
 - hooks: tls listener for webhooks
 - gitrepo: add support for private keys with passphrase
 - gitrepo: use the Mozilla CA bundle instead of system one and build controller/cloner images `FROM scratch`
-- gitrepo: update to use `gix` instead of `git2`, if possible
 - controller: get rid of kubert dependency

 ## Wishes